wch/staticimports/README.md

 -   You can specify the individual functions to import.
 This is faster and lighter-weight than loading a separate package, especially if the package has much more functionality than you need.
+-   There is zero commitment: After you use staticimports once, you never have to use it again.

 Instead of copying and pasting utility functions from project to project, the utility functions can be centralized in **staticimports**,